Payouts and Finance

 RapidAPI makes several attempts to collect a payment before failing and cancelling a user's subscription.
 We are diligent in communicating with developers that have failed payments on an outstanding balance to come to a resolution.
 RapidAPI will make payouts to the API provider only when RapidAPI has received final payments from or on behalf of the user.
 A final payment is deemed to have occurred when the applicable credit card company or bank has fully settled the payment.

-If you think there is a processing error on our side, reach out to firstname.lastname@example.org and we will investigate the issue and come to a fair resolution.
+If you think there is a processing error on our side, reach out to support at https://support.rapidapi.com/ and we will investigate the issue and come to a fair resolution.

 We can generate custom invoices for you or your developers per request (see the Invoices section).
-W9 forms are also available upon request to email@example.com.
+W9 forms are also available upon request by reaching out to support at https://support.rapidapi.com/.